Rochelle Humes

 Rochelle Eulah Eileen Humes (née Wiseman; born 21 March 1989) is an English singer and television presenter.
-Humes began her career in British pop groups S Club Juniors and The Saturdays, and has gone on to co-present the ITV entertainment series Ninja Warrior UK.
+Humes began her career in the pop groups S Club Juniors and The Saturdays, and has gone on to co-present the ITV entertainment series Ninja Warrior UK.
 Humes regularly guest-hosts This Morning, and since 2019, she has co-presented the BBC game show The Hit List alongside husband Marvin Humes.

 Early life

 Rochelle Eulah Eileen Wiseman was born in Barking, London, on 21 March 1989.
 She attended Frances Bardsley Academy for Girls in Hornchurch, Havering, as well as Colin's Performing Arts School.
-Her parents divorced when she was three years old, and she was raised by her mother, her step-fathers and her uncle Paul Ince.
+Her parents divorced when she was three years old, and she was raised alongside her half-sister Emily by their mother Roz and, partially, by her uncle Paul Ince.
 Humes is of Jamaican descent on her father's side, and English on her mother's.

 Music career

 2001–2005: S Club Juniors and S Club 8

 S Club Juniors were formed in 2001 as part of a reality series, known as S Club Search.
 Subsequently, 19 Entertainment, the management company that had created S Club 7 and auditioned S Club Juniors, decided they should perform as a support act at all of the venues on the tour.
 By the end of the tour, S Club Juniors had amassed a following and, with the encouragement of 19, Polydor Records signed the group.
 Their first single was called "One Step Closer".
 The single was promoted by the television series S Club Junior: The Story and was released in the UK on 22 April 2002 in a chart battle with the Sugababes who released their comeback single the same day.
 A second single was named "Automatic High", filmed in Spain, while S Club 7 began their fourth TV series.
 Released on 22 July 2002, the single reached number two in the UK charts selling 52,000 copies, and spent eight weeks inside the UK top 75 and sold in excess of 110,000 copies in the UK.
 Their third single "New Direction" released on 7 October reached number two in the UK charts selling 55,000 copies in the first week.
 It became their third consecutive top ten hit, selling 130,000 copies in six weeks.
 The Juniors released their debut album Together on 21 October reaching number five in its first week of sale and selling 40,000 copies.
 Their fourth single, "Puppy Love/Sleigh Ride", was released on 9 December 2002.
 The single debuted at number six in the UK charts, and sold 85,000 copies in the UK, spending eight weeks inside the UK Top 40.